Ultralong range Broadband Phased Array Radio

 Conventional motorized tracking antenna technology is only for point-to-point links where one ground station antenna provides a data link to a UAV.
 For each UAV there is one ground station antenna.

 The picture shows a conventional motorized tracking antenna technology where one ground station antenna is required for each UAV.

 The Cordis Array II technology with electronically steerable radios is able to change the direction of the antenna instantly.
 This unique feature enables a single ground antenna to operate several UAVs simultaneously.
 This point-to-multipoint functionality provides connectivity to all units in the network even if all units are moving.

 Cordis Array II antenna technology

-Challenging applications that require link also in non-line-of sight conditions will benefit from the high output power and sensitive reception system provided by the narrow beams in the Cordis Array II technology.
+Challenging applications that require link also in non-line-of-sight conditions will benefit from the high output power and sensitive reception system provided by the ultranarrow beam in the Cordis Array II technology.

-The Cordis Array II technology can endure a very high propagation path and will be able to operate beyond the direct line-of-sight with a performance exceeding conventional tactical radio systems.
+The Cordis Array II technology can endure a very high propagation path and will be able to operate beyond line-of-sight with a performance exceeding conventional tactical radio systems.